Why Hong Kong?NEXT

 Knowledge driven businesses dominate today’s economies.
-As innovation and the knowledge based economy become more and more important in trade and commerce, so does Hong Kong’s role as a premier IP trading hub in Asia increase.
+As innovation and the knowledge based economy become more and more important in trade and commerce, so does Hong Kong’s role as a premier IP trading centre in Asia increase.

-In 2013, a Working Group on IP Trading was established to strategise the promotion of Hong Kong as an IP trading hub and help the government devise supporting measures.
+In 2013, a Working Group on IP Trading was established to strategise the promotion of Hong Kong as an IP trading centre and help the government devise supporting measures.
 The Working Group has endorsed a Strategic Framework in November 2013, which covers four strategic areas: enhancing the IP protection regime; supporting IP creation and exploitation; fostering IP intermediary services and enhancing manpower capacity; and promotion, education and external collaboration efforts.

-The vision of the Framework is to “Position and promote Hong Kong as the premier IP trading hub in Asia”.
+The vision of the Framework is to “Position and promote Hong Kong as the premier IP trading centre in Asia”.
 This sets out the long term view of what the Government wants to become, both to inspire actions within Government and to communicate with the stakeholders outside.

 The Framework sets out the following three missions as high-level representations of what the Government wants and does now to achieve the vision: